For the rules used by the text interpreter for recognising double-precision integers, see Literals.

 unsigned or a signed number.
 By contrast, in 2’s complement

-arithmetic the conversion from double to single just drop
+arithmetic the conversion from double to single just drops the

 for unsigned numbers.